-Soft Key Description UP - facilitates navigating the map by moving the cross-hairs accordingly. abla DOWN - facilitates navigating the map by moving the cross-hairs accordingly.
-Image: Control of the LEFT - facilitates navigating the map by moving the cross-hairs accordingly. $\triangleright$ RIGHT - facilitates navigating the map by moving the cross-hairs accordingly. zoom + ZOOM IN - this soft key zooms in for more detailed view of the area map. zaom - ZOOM OUT - this soft key zooms out for a larger view of the area map.
+Soft Key Description Δ UP - facilitates navigating the map by moving the cross-hairs accordingly.
+DOWN - facilitates navigating the map by moving the cross-hairs accordingly.
+A LEFT - facilitates navigating the map by moving the cross-hairs accordingly.
+RIGHT - facilitates navigating the map by moving the cross-hairs accordingly. zoom + ZOOM IN - this soft key zooms in for more detailed view of the area map. zoom - ZOOM OUT - this soft key zooms out for a larger view of the area map.

-Soft Key Description center CENTER - returns the crosshairs to the center of the cursor. points WAYPOINTS - displays a list of waypoints. create waypoint CREATE WAYPOINT - displays a keyboard.
+CREATE WAYPOINT - displays a keyboard.
 Enter a name for the waypoint.
 The waypoint will be set where the cursor has been placed.
 You can edit the waypoint in Map Utilities.